tldr-pages/tldr/pages/common/gist.md

 > Upload code to https://gist.github.com.
 > More information: <https://github.com/defunkt/gist>.

-- Log in in gist on this computer:
+- Log in to gist on this computer:

 `gist --login`